 8 days/7 nights

-Extraordinary Dalmatian Coast vacation package is carefully designed itinerary for all of you who would love to experience Croatia from a different perspective.
-We’ll take you on the roads less traveled, and you will discover and explore the places with fewer or no crowds, but at the same time you will visit all the highlights of the Dalmatian coast.
+Extraordinary Dalmatian Coast vacation package is a carefully designed itinerary for all of you who would love to experience Croatia from a different perspective.
+We’ll take you on the roads less traveled, and you will discover and explore the places with fewer or no crowds, but at the same time, you will visit all the highlights of the Dalmatian coast.
 Even if you have already been to Croatia, this vacation package will definitely make you want to return to this beautiful country and travel through the amazing places that you have most likely missed the first time.

 So if you are looking for a perfect vacation to spend with your better half, your family and friends, this is something you will truly enjoy, appreciate and recommend to everyone you know.

 Arrive to Zadar airport and transfer to your hotel.
 Spend the rest of the day relaxing and enjoying the city at your own pace.
 Or spend the evening dining at one of Zadar’s local konoba while looking out to the Riva, the seaside promenade on the western side, where families, lovers and locals walk, gossip and assemble for Zadar’s sunsets.
 In a city with the most beautiful sunset, in a maritime archipelago facing a multitude of islands and islets, which protect the city from the strong winds, enjoy the symphony of the Sea Organ and magical urban light installation Greeting the Sun.
 Overnight in Hotel Bastion, Zadar.

 Zadar is a northern Dalmatian coast city often called the capital of Dalmatia with rich architectural legacy and easy access from various points in Europe.
 There are many nearby islands and national parks to explore with stunning lakes, waterfalls, mountains and wilderness areas.